Bayesian Error-in-Variables Models for the Identification of Power Networks: Bayesian estimation

-In this section, we will explain how to introduce prior knowledge to the estimation problem.
-This knowledge can be directly parameter values, or if they are all unknown, the Bayesian prior can still include other known grid properties such as sparsity, constraints on the signs of parameters, or on ratios between their values.
+In this section, we will explain how to inject various forms of prior knowledge into the estimation problem.
+This knowledge can be in the form of partially known parameter values, other known grid properties such as sparsity, constraints on the signs of parameters, or on ratios between their values.

-Introducing the value $\beta_{\symi}$ known \emph{a priori} for a single parameter $y_{\symi}$ can be done as follows.
+\emph{A priori} knowledge about the parameter $y_{\symi}$ can be done as follows.